projectara/greybus-spec/source/special.rst

     =======  ===========  ======  ==========  ===========
 ..

-The meaning of the :ref:`greybus-protocol-error-codes` in the Operation Response message header and the result_code in the Operation Response payload are analogous to the corresponding :ref:`greybus-protocol-error-codes` in the Interface REFCLK Enable Response message header and the result_code field in the Interface REFCLK Enable Operation Response payload.
+The meaning of the :ref:`greybus-operation-status` in the Operation Response message header and the result_code in the Operation Response payload are analogous to the corresponding :ref:`greybus-operation-status` in the Interface REFCLK Enable Response message header and the result_code field in the Interface REFCLK Enable Operation Response payload.

-That is, the :ref:`greybus-protocol-error-codes` of the Operation Response message header shall only be used to indicate the result of the Greybus communication, exactly as described in :ref:`svc-interface-refclk-enable-response`.
+That is, the :ref:`greybus-operation-status` of the Operation Response message header shall only be used to indicate the result of the Greybus communication, exactly as described in :ref:`svc-interface-refclk-enable-response`.

-Similarly, when the Interface REFCLK Disable Response message header has the :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS, the value of REFCLK may be determined given the result_code field in the Operation Response payload, as described in Table :num:`table-svc-interface-refclk-result-code`.
+Similarly, when the Interface REFCLK Disable Response message header has the :ref:`greybus-operation-status` equal to GB_OP_SUCCESS, the value of REFCLK may be determined given the result_code field in the Operation Response payload, as described in Table :num:`table-svc-interface-refclk-result-code`.
-In particular, REFCLK is REFCLK_OFF if the Response message header has :ref:`greybus-protocol-error-codes` equal to GB_OP_SUCCESS and the result_code field in the Operation Response payload is REFCLK_OK.
+In particular, REFCLK is REFCLK_OFF if the Response message header has :ref:`greybus-operation-status` equal to GB_OP_SUCCESS and the result_code field in the Operation Response payload is REFCLK_OK.
 REFCLK shall not have changed value as a result of processing the Request in any other combination of these two fields.